giriaryan694-a11y/TermuxCodeSpace/README.md

 * you can test different setups without breaking anything else
 * it runs directly on your phone with Termux
 * it is lightweight, portable, and easy to launch anywhere
+* you can watch, and optionally restrict, what each codespace talks to on the network

 ## Features